Wednesday, November 12, 2025

 When guidance is open to interpretation and FOS decisions appear inconsistent or to shift over time, teams are left navigating ambiguity rather than applying clear instructions.

-Rules, guidance, and ombudsman decisions don’t always align
+Rules, guidance, and FOS decisions don’t always align

 In theory, the structure is simple.